russ-hensel/smart_plug/README.md

-Purpose: This is a Graphical User Interface Application is to control TP-LINK HS110 Smart Plug w/Energy Monitoring (*TP-LINK HS110 Smart Plug w/Energy Monitoring - - Amazon.com ) graph and otherwise process the data.
+Purpose: This is a a pair of Graphical User Interface Application is to control TP-LINK HS110 Smart Plug w/Energy Monitoring ( TP-LINK HS110 Smart Plug w/Energy Monitoring - - Amazon.com ) graph and otherwise process the data.
 The application uses the pyHS100 library code.

+* Program One: smart_plug.py - Monitors, controls, collects, and graphs data from smart plugs.
+* Program Two: smart_plug_graph.py - Pulls smartplug data from the database to graph or convert to csv.

 Enviroment: Program should run on any OS supporting Python 3.6.
 This should include Windows, Mac, Linux, and Raspberry Pi.
 So far only tested on Windows.
 More coming...